opendcs/opendcs/docs/source/cp-userguide.rst

 For OpenDCS 6.4 RC08 a new Computation Daemon property was added:

--  reclaimTasklistSec– set to a number of seconds (default = 0).
+-  reclaimTasklistSec – set to a number of seconds (default = 0).
 This is only used on Oracle Databases.
 If set to a positive number of seconds, then, when the tasklist is empty and this number of seconds has elapsed since the last attempt, the code will attempt to reclaim